UltraEngine/Documentation/CPP/NavMesh_SetRotation.md

 # NavMesh::SetRotation

 This method can be used to rotate a navigation mesh.
-You can make characters that can walk on the ceiling, or handle navigation in a space simulation that has no uniform "up" direction.
+You can make characters that walk on the ceiling, or handle navigation in a space simulation that has no uniform "up" direction.

 ## Syntax